PowerLoom/py-skydb/README.md

 	print("The table does not exist")
 else:
 	print(f"The table exists at index {out[0]}, with revision {out[1]}")

+""" Using a condition function """
+"""
+If there is a certain condition that you want to match against a certain row for example, if you want to match rows that have first letter as D and last letter 4 in their column c1, you can specificially write a seperate function to do that and then pass that function as an argument to the table.fetch function
+"""

+def check_start_D(condition, key, value, column_split) -> bool:
+    '''
+    args:
+    	condition(dict): This is the condition variable that you passed. key(str): The column that is being processed right now value(str): The value for the column(key) in the Skydb column_split(list): If by any chance  you want to combine all the columns in to single column, you can mention the column_split while initializing the table.
+It defaults to None.
+    '''
+    if (value[0] == 'D') and (value[-1] == '4'):
+        return True
+    else:
+        return False

+row = table.fetch(
+	    condtion={'c1':''}, # Leave it empty if you dont want to match any kind of text start_index=table.index-1, # The table.index-1 gives you the index of the last added row n_rows=2,
+	    condition_func=check_start_D # Your condition function
+	)

 ```

 ### Registry Entry Usage: